AVGithub-1/cse15l-lab-reports/lab5.md

 to compile Scenario.java, then run Scenario.java with the command line arguments 5 and 2 if successfully compiled.

 My java program, Scenario.java, is meant to take in a number as a command line argument and run a method called multiplier with the command-line argument as the input value.
 The multiplier method is supposed to return an array with all values from 1 to n (its first input parameter) multiplied by factor(it's second input parameter).
-Then, after the mutiplier method is run, the array it returns should be be printed out.
+Then, after the mutiplier method is run, the array it returns should be printed out.

 This is the code for Scenario.java: